 The council have produced a parents and carers guide to Penalty Notices.

-See also The Department for Education guidance - School attendance: Statutory guidance and advice.
+See also The Department for Education guidance -Working together to improve school attendance

 The following organisations can also provide advice: